Arkzeil/NYCU-2024-OSC-OSDI-/Lab2/README.md

     - bootloader_main.c
         - ```char *kernel_addr = (char *)0x80000``` used to store where to put our loaded kernel.
         > a char pointer has the same alignment requirement as a void pointer.
+        - Use a '!' as marker to indicate the transmission is about to start
+            - Since on RPI, there's a high chance that a character somehow magically showed up before size is transmitted
         - ```kernel_size``` used to receive kernel size(in bytes) in little endian form.
         - Incrementally put received kernel data into 0x80000
         - Jump to 0x80000 to load new kernel